-The length of the trial period may vary, but as long as you’re strategic about how you utilize it, the length shouldn’t matter.
+The length of the trial period may vary depending on the engagement, but as long as you’re strategic about how you utilize it, the length shouldn’t matter.

 Out of the 5 most common reasons why freelance projects fail, 3 are directly related to poor project management.
 Moreover, 50% of software project success has to do with good project management.
 Let’s see whether or not project management is built into each platform’s service.

 As for CodementorX, we assign you a dedicated project manager to facilitate your engagement with the developer and tailors the project management assistance according to your needs.
 For instance, your needs could be as complicated as laying out the scope of your project or as simple as scheduling meetings with the developer — your project manager would assist accordingly.
 Of course, you will still be able to communicate with the freelancers directly.
 Furthermore, if you run into technical issues or need assistance with dispute resolutions, our team can assist you.

 Understanding how projects are built and how they can successfully be integrated into your company’s current workflow may take some additional consulting from a freelancer.
 What this means is the freelancer you hire can be able to provide consultation on the projects he or she has worked on.